MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-overview.md

 > - [Node.js](../nodejs/bot-builder-nodejs-overview.md)
 > - [REST](../rest-api/bot-framework-rest-overview.md)

-Bot Builder SDK for Node.js is a powerful, easy-to-use framework that provides a familiar way for Node.js developers to write bots.
+Bot Framework SDK for Node.js is a powerful, easy-to-use framework that provides a familiar way for Node.js developers to write bots.
 You can use it to build a wide variety of conversational user interfaces, from simple prompts to free-form conversations.

 The conversational logic for your bot is hosted as a web service.
-The Bot Builder SDK uses <a href="http://restify.com">restify</a>, a popular framework for building web services, to create the bot's web server.
+The Bot Framework SDK uses <a href="http://restify.com">restify</a>, a popular framework for building web services, to create the bot's web server.
 The SDK is also compatible with <a href="http://expressjs.com/">Express</a> and the use of other web app frameworks is possible with some adaption.

 Using the SDK, you can take advantage of the following SDK features: